| A I B I C I D I E I F I G I H I I I J I K I L I M I N I O I P I Q I R I S I T I U I V I W I X I Y I Z

 Down payment

-Crucial question for your clients: How much can you put down?
+A down payment is the amount of money a buyer pays for a property up front, usually a percentage of the total purchase price.
+A crucial question for your clients: How much can you put down?
 After a good look at their finances, a nice long chat with their financial advisers, and an extensive application with a mortgage lender, they might finally have an answer.

-A down payment is the amount of money that a buyer uses to secure a mortgage on a property.
 Conventional loans often require 20% of the purchase price, while government-backed mortgages could require much less (sometimes nothing!).
-Loans with less than 20% down often require buyers to pay private mortgage insurance until they reach a certain equity ratio.
+Loans with less than 20% down often require buyers to pay private mortgage insurance (PMI) until they reach a certain equity ratio.

 Due diligence period